 Our results differ slightly from those of Semedo et al. (2014) that were based on the 10 km resolution NORA10 product (Reistad et al., 2011).
 The largest differences can be seen for the swell weights near the coast, simply because NORA10 can't capture the nearshore areas.
-In the southeastern part of the Baltic Proper (near Kaliningrad) the results of Semedo et al. (2014) also showed clearly higher mean swell weights compared to other part parts of the basin.
+In the southeastern part of the Baltic Proper (near Kaliningrad) the results of Semedo et al. (2014) also showed clearly higher mean swell weights compared to other parts of the basin.
 In our results the higher values are concentrated to the coastline, and we surmise that the area of higher swell weights in NORA10 might be caused by a local underestimation of the wind speed.
 In the open-sea areas the winter swell weights of Semedo et al. (2014) are around 0.3 in the main basin, being in general agreement with our results.

-In coastal areas swell typically drives wave-induced sediment erosiontransport, since long swell waves reach deeper than shorter wind waves.
-In our results swell was dominant roughly 70 % of time in long nearshore areas, indicating that swell plays an important role in the coastal sediment erosion also in the Baltic Sea.
-Still, the .
-The mean swell periods were typically short, being comparable to those of the mean wind wave periods.
-Also, and the wind wave heights can exceed the swell wave heights near the shore.
-The Therefore, the physical significance of swell partitioning for coastal processes in the Baltic Sea is limited compared to the World Ocean.
+In coastal areas swell typically drives wave-induced sediment transport, since long swell waves reach deeper than shorter wind waves.
+In our results swell was dominant roughly 70 % of time in long nearshore areas.
+The mean swell periods were typically short, being comparable to those of the mean wind wave periods, and the wind wave heights can exceed the swell wave heights near the shore.
+Therefore, the physical significance of swell partitioning for coastal processes in the Baltic Sea is limited compared to the World Ocean.
 Nonetheless, the positive correlation between wind-sea and swell waves in coastal areas poses a challenge for quantifying wave-seabed interaction, especially if waves are estimated using simple relationships of wind speed and fetch (e.g. Isæus, 2004).
 These considerations - together with the challenges posed by coastal archipelagos (Björkqvist et al., 2019) - means that further studies into wave-bottom interactions in the Baltic Sea are needed.

-In remote sensing applications the sea state affects Synthetic Aperture Radar (SAR) back-scatter and the signal of microwave sensors (e.g., Quilfen et al., 2004; Hwang and Plant, 2010; Stopa et al., 2017) (e.g. Quilfen et al., 2004; Hwang and Plant, 2010; Stopa et al. Stopa et al. (2017) linked the accuracy of the wind speed retrieved from SAR-data to both the total significant wave height and the swell height.
+In remote sensing applications the sea state affects Synthetic Aperture Radar (SAR) back-scatter and the signal of microwave sensors (e.g. Quilfen et al., 2004; Hwang and Plant, 2010; Stopa et al., 2017).
+Stopa et al. (2017) linked the accuracy of the wind speed retrieved from SAR-data to both the total significant wave height and the swell height.
 Although the authors found that the swell height was not the main explaining factor in the accuracy of winds retrieved form scatterometers, Wang et al. (2014) showed that altimetry-based wind estimates were significantly more accurate when swell was absent.
 New high-resolution altimeters, such as Sentinel-3, have also brought a concern that swell can affect existing algorithms used to estimate wave heights, especially since the altimeter waveform is particularly noisy when long waves are present (Moreau et al., 2018).
 Furthermore, the presence of well-developed swell has been used to explain high-frequency signals in sea-level anomaly products derived using SAR-altimetry (Rieu et al., 2021).
 While the sea state seems to explain a significant part of the variability in several remote sensing applications, waves are unfortunately not considered in all available products, e.g. in the CMEMS scatterometers wind stress product (Driesenaar et al., 2020).
 The absence of dominant persistent swell might make sea-state corrections more straightforward in the Baltic Sea, especially in the open-sea areas where swell is negatively correlated to the wind sea.
 At the same time, globally developed algorithms might therefore need to be recalibrated for the Baltic Sea.